BTE-92/BBR-Server-IOS/README.md

 ## TROUBLESHOOTING

-* Stuck on "connecting to server" forever: your PC's firewall is probably blocking the connection.
+* Stuck on "connecting to server" forever : your PC's firewall is probably blocking the connection.
 Try temporarily disabling it to confirm.

-* Port 80/443 already in use / IIS: on Windows, IIS (a built-in web server) also uses port 80 by default and can conflict with the script.
+* Port 80/443 already in use / IIS : on Windows, IIS (a built-in web server) also uses port 80 by default and can conflict with the script.
 Disable it via Win+R > type "optionalfeatures" > uncheck "Internet Information Services".

-* "OpenSSL was not found on PATH": install Git for Windows
+* "OpenSSL was not found on PATH" : install Git for Windows

-* Game still not connecting even after the DNS change: double check the Root CA was actually installed AND trusted (both steps in step 4 above - it's easy to install the profile and forget to flip on Certificate Trust Settings, in which case the device will silently reject the connection).
+* Game still not connecting even after the DNS change : double check the Root CA was actually installed AND trusted (both steps in step 4 above - it's easy to install the profile and forget to flip on Certificate Trust Settings, in which case the device will silently reject the connection).

 * For the DNS Method users, remember to switch your device's DNS back to Automatic when you're not playing, or it will lose internet access whenever the script isn't running on your PC.

 ## SAVING YOUR DATA